 Next, work with your team to compile a shortlist of top candidates based on your research.
 Have each team member rank their top potential consultants, and then compare your rankings.
 Chances are, one or more frontrunners will emerge.
 Start your list with those frontrunners, and then determine if there are any additional candidates who might fit the bill.

 If your organization has never worked with a consultant before, it can be tricky to find your bearings once you decide to hire one.
 Take some time to review the basics of nonprofit compensation and compensation consulting services more generally before your team starts to research possible candidates.
+To help, we’ll answer a few common questions!

 What do compensation consultants do for nonprofits?